Are you gearing up for your next spring break trip?

 For a lower-stakes excursion that provides VIP private service and the best bang for your buck, try gentle wildlife floats such as the one offered by Green Frog Adventures, or meet in the middle with a Class III (moderate intensity) day excursion.
-Green Frog is one of the top rafting companies that will escort you every stop of the way with top-notch guides, including food and transport to and from the river while also accommodating your flight or other travel plans.
+Green Frog is a top rafting company: You can expect top-notch guides to escort you every step of the way on a fully catered journey that includes transport to and from the river – and even, if need be, accommodations for your flight or other travel plans.

-10. Jump Off a Bridge
+8. Jump Off a Bridge

 Bungee jumping is a big business in rugged Costa Rica.
 In fact, Monteverde Extremo houses Central America’s largest bungee jump: 460 feet of sheer terror overlooking a stunning rainforest valley.
 For a slightly less terrifying experience, the Colorado River Bridge offers a 265-foot drop.